+The motifs begin when you step off the bright yellow bus—the bus stop is in the shape of the studio’s mascot, Totoro.
 One particular delight is the room that showcases different methods of animation, which draws your gaze from the zoetrope near the entrance, on past the moving wooden figures, pausing to see the stop-motion carousel spin up, then stopping dead at the Heath Robinson-like film projector in a glass case to view the “evolution of man” movie at different points in the projector.

 Another, sadly for under-12s only, is the playroom that holds a plush Catbus complete with chuckable Soot Sprites.

 The main attraction is the short film that can only be seen in the Museum in its tiny theatre.
-Rotated out every month, they are in Japanese (without subtitles), though it is often easy enough to follow regardless.
+Rotated out every day, they are in Japanese (without subtitles), though it is often easy enough to follow regardless.
 You receive your ticket when you arrive, and may have to wait for 5-15 minutes to get seats.

 Photography is prohibited inside the building except in the rooftop garden, which is dominated by a huge bronze figure from Laputa: Castle in the Sky.

 There is also a cafe, gift shop, and bookshop inside, and a picnic park outside where families can sit under the cherry blossoms in March/April.
-Access is strictly limited - only 200 admissions per day for overseas visitors.

 Know Before You Go